Gloria Fox

-Gloria Lavera Fox is a former Massachusetts state representative for the 7th Suffolk District,.
+Gloria Lavera Fox (March 18, 1942 – November 11, 2024) was an American politician who was a member of the Massachusetts House of Representatives for the 7th Suffolk District.
 Fox represented the 7th Suffolk District from 1987 until her retirement in 2016.

-Early and personal life
+Early life

-Fox was born on March 18, 1942.
+Fox was born in Boston on March 18, 1942.
 Raised as a foster child, Fox attended Boston and Everett public schools.
-She has also completed the MIT Community Fellows program.
+She also completed the MIT Community Fellows program.